double-a-digital/resume-as-code/README.md

 3. Go to your template repo: **Settings** → **Secrets and variables** → **Actions**
     -   **Secrets**
-        -   `ACTIONS_PAT` → your GitHub token from earlier.
+        -   `ACTIONS_PAT` → your GitHub token.

-4. Create your first resume by cloning your repo earlier:
+4. Create your first resume by cloning your repo:
     ```bash
     git clone <your-repo-url>
     cd <your-repo-name>